Edward Selzer: Warner Bros. Cartoons

 He also loudly (and indelicately) declared that there was nothing funny about a skunk who spoke French, but proudly accepted the Academy Award for Animated Short Film in 1949 – for For Scent-imental Reasons, a Pepé Le Pew cartoon while giving credit where due.
 Selzer also forbade Robert McKimson from producing any future cartoons with the Tasmanian Devil in them after seeing the Devil's premiere short and deeming the creature far too grotesque to be a recurring character.
 Selzer changed his mind and allowed further cartoons with the Tasmanian Devil, only upon discovering from Jack Warner that he was in fact a massive hit with audiences.

 Selzer's edict that "camels aren't funny" inspired Freleng to disprove him again by directing Sahara Hare, a cartoon in which much of the comedy arises from Yosemite Sam's attempts to control his dim-witted camel.
 Chuck Jones and Michael Maltese created Bully for Bugs in direct response to Selzer's declaration that there was nothing funny about bullfighting.

-Selzer was also known to be one of the first men in animation to bring female artists on board and not relegate them to secretarial roles, rather he encouraged their participation in the creative process and valued their feedback.
+Selzer was also known to be one of the first men in animation to bring female artists on board and not relegate them to secretarial roles; rather, he encouraged their participation in the creative process and valued their feedback.

 Selzer retired in 1958, and John Burton became the head of Warner Bros.
 Cartoons.

 Death

 Selzer died on February 22, 1970, after a long illness.
-Upon his death, some of his five Academy Award Oscar statues for the winning cartoons he produced were distributed to the crews behind the cartoons; the one for 1957's Birds Anonymous were given to voice artist Mel Blanc while the ones for Tweetie Pie and Speedy Gonzales were given to Freleng.
+Upon his death, three of his four Academy Award Oscar statues for the winning cartoons he produced were distributed to the crews behind the cartoons; the one for 1957's Birds Anonymous was given to voice artist Mel Blanc while the ones for Tweetie Pie and Speedy Gonzales were given to Freleng.